Marioso06/flowers_classification_app/Assignments/Lab_Assignment4_Instructions.md

 2. **Code Quality**: Well-organized and well-documented Dockerfiles and docker-compose.yml
 3. **Data Management**: Appropriate strategy for handling data (volume mounting or copying)
 4. **MLflow Integration**: Proper configuration allowing your ML application to log to MLflow
+5. **Logging Implementation**: Proper implementation of Python logging for monitoring and troubleshooting
-5. **Documentation**: Clear instructions on how to build and run your containers
+6. **Documentation**: Clear instructions on how to build and run your containers
-6. **Teamwork**: Evidence of contributions from all team members
+7. **Teamwork**: Evidence of contributions from all team members

 ## Tips for Success